t0bst4r/matterbridge-home-assistant/packages/matterbridge-home-assistant/README.md

 ## Breaking Changes: Migrating from 1.x to 2.x

-- In version 1.x `matterbridge` was not listed as a `dependencies` or `peerDependency`.
-This has been changed in version 2.0.0.
-It is now listed as a peer dependency.
-  When installed in a local `package.json` file, this is not a problem.
-But since `matterbridge` installs all its plugins globally, this will lead to an error running `matterbridge` with `matterbridge-home-assistant`, because of npm's "new" (>= 7) strategy for peer-dependencies.
-  To solve this, you need to enable [legacy-peer-deps](https://docs.npmjs.com/cli/v10/using-npm/config#legacy-peer-deps) in your npm config (`npm config set legacy-peer-deps true`) or in an environment variable (`npm_config_legacy_peer_deps=true`).
-In the pre-built docker image and the native Home Assistant Addon, this is already configured.

 - In version 1.x this plugin was meant to be configured using multiple environment variables.
 Due to the growing number of configuration options, this has been changed.
 This plugin requires to be configured using a configuration JSON file or one single environment variable containing the whole JSON configuration.